delvedor/Tyval/README.md

 <a name="maxStr"></a>
 #### .string().max(number)
 Checks if the `value.length` is lower than the passed max value.
-`number` is the number value to state.
+`number` is the number value to check.

 <a name="minStr"></a>
 #### .string().min(number)
 Checks if the `value.length` is higher than the passed min value.
-`number` is the number value to state.
+`number` is the number value to check.

 <a name="lengthStr"></a>
 #### .string().length(number)
 Checks if the `value.length` is equal than the passed value.
-`number` is the number value to state.
+`number` is the number value to check.

 <a name="mailStr"></a>
 #### .string().mail()